osa-ora/servicemesh-demo/README.md

 ### Basic Scenario 2: Custom Project
 ---

-In this scenario we will use our custom resources to build and deploy our application to utilize the service mesh.
+In this scenario we will use our custom resources to build and deploy our application to utilize the service mesh, we have a front app that call backend service (we will have 2 versions of that backend service).

 ** Steps: